Joshrive/cis106/labs/lab5.md

 ## Question 3
-The wc command is used to count the number of lines, characters and words in a file.

 1. How many lines does the `/etc/passwd` file have?
 2. How many words does the `/etc/passwd` file have?